sav-che/TL-2/Authors/Györffy, István (often abbrev. as J.) {std. Györffy} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 478](https://www.biodiversitylibrary.org/item/103832#page/490/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 478](https://www.biodiversitylibrary.org/page/33258956) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Györffy, István {std.
 Györffy}|first entry]] for this author

 ### Author

-\* Győrffy, István (latter often abbreviated "J.") (1880-1959), Hungarian bryologist, born 19 Dec 1880 in Hidasnémeti, studied in Makó, lived in Löcsén and collected mosses in the Tatra Mts., habilitation 1913 Franz-Joseph Univ. in Cluj (then Kolozsvár in Hungary, now Romania) and became prof. there from 1915 until Transylvania became Romanian and the Univ. moved to Szeged (1919-1940) where he founded a new inst., a botanical garden and a botanical journal (*Folia Cryptogamica*), returned to Cluj (Kolozsvár) 1940-1945, after W.W.-II took refuge in Salzburg, Austria but moved again, died 19 Apr 1959 in Csákvár (or Székesfehévár?). (*Győrffy*).
+\* Győrffy, István (latter often abbreviated "J.") (1880-1959), Hungarian bryologist, born 19 Dec 1880 in Hidasnémeti, studied in Makó, lived in Löcsén and collected mosses in the Tatra Mts., habilitation 1913 Franz-Joseph Univ. in Cluj (then Kolozsvár in Hungary, now Romania) and became prof. there from 1915 until Transylvania became Romanian and the Univ. moved to Szeged (1919-1940) where he founded a new inst., a botanical garden and a botanical journal (*Folia Cryptogamica*), returned to Cluj (Kolozsvár) 1940-1945, after W.W.-II took refuge in Salzburg, Austria but moved again, died 19 Apr 1959 in Csákvár (or Székesfehévár?).
+**Abbreviated name**: *Győrffy*

 #### Note